firefly-iii/docs/docs/advanced/rules.rst

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/rules-meta.png
    :alt: Meta data of a rule

-   A new rule can be given some basic information
+   A new rule can be given some basic information.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/rules-triggers.png
    :alt: Set the triggers